There are a variety of ways that you can be charitable beyond your lifetime.

 Learn about the many options for your Planned Giving.

-Learn what to consider when establishing a Legacy Fund, which is an effective way to ensure that the organizations and causes that you care deeply about will continue to receive support beyond your lifetime.
+Learn what to consider when establishing a Legacy Fund, which is an effective way to ensure that the organizations and causes you care deeply about will continue to receive support beyond your lifetime.